The new MG 82 for 'Call Of Duty: Warzone' is destined for an early nerf

 — Raven Software (@RavenSoftware) June 18, 2021

-The tweet also referenced Element 115, a reference to the lore of the game’s Zombie mode.
+The tweet also mentioned both the Pack-a-Punch machine and Element 115, both of which are a reference to the lore of the Black Ops’ Zombie mode.

-The bracketed BOCW also refers to Call Of Duty: Black Ops Cold War which is where the MG82 LMG originates.
+The bracketed “BOCW” refers to Call Of Duty: Black Ops Cold War which is where the MG82 LMG originates.

 There have been ongoing issues with weapons ported across from Black Ops Cold War into Warzone, and Raven Software has been fairly swift in updating guns and trying to keep the game’s competitive modes balanced.